Store

 Computed Properties

 Computed properties, defined using the computed method, can also be accessed using get and use.
-However, they cannot be directly modified using set or assign.

 const fullName = userStore.fullName.get();